CopernicaMarketingSoftware/Documentation/Mailerq/5.12/smtp-server.md

 readable in the config file, in unhashed form.
 The `ldap` specifier will connect to the LDAP server and try to bind to DN=`uid=username,base_dn`.
 If this succeeds, the user is authenticated, if this fails, the user is rejected.
-The `radius` specified will simply request access to the radius server, with the shared secret `secret`.
+The `radius` specified will simply request access to the radius server, with the shared secret `secret` and the identifier `identifier`.
+Make sure that the client is set up correctly, or the server will reject the packets and MailerQ logins will fail.
 The `http` will perform HTTP BASIC authentication to the endpoint, and will therefore send along the `Authorization: Basic ...` header.
 Any 2xx code is treated as a success, while any other code is treated as a failure and a rejection.